-Week 5: Final Summary-Analysis Paper
+Week 5: Final Informative Academic Research Paper

-In this assignment, students will revise their draft into a well-organized, highly coherent and thoughtfully detailed academic paper that synthesizes and integrates evidence from at least research sources to fully analyze the claims made in the chosen opinion article.
-The working thesis will be finalized to state why the paper proves that the article's claims are valid or invalid.
-Analysis should also demonstrate critical thinking and logical reasoning strategies learned in the course materials.
-The paper should be carefully proofread and revised according to feedback from the previous draft since this is the final step in the process for writing the summary-analysis paper.
+In this assignment, students will revise their draft into a well-organized, highly coherent and thoughtfully detailed academic paper that includes and fully integrates information from two research sources.
+This is the final step in the process for writing the informative academic research paper.
 The final paper should adhere to standard APA conventions and rules for accurate English writing mechanics.